rmrf-run/ansible27env/SampleExam.md

 Create a playbook `/home/automation/plays/users.yml` that uses the vault file `/home/automation/plays/secret.yml` to achieve the following:

-- Users whose user ID starts with 1 should be created on servers in the webservers host group.
+- Users whose user ID starts with 1 should be created on servers in the `webserver` host group.
 User password should be used from the `user_password` variable.
-- Users whose user ID starts with 2 should be created on servers in the database host group.
+- Users whose user ID starts with 2 should be created on servers in the `database` host group.
 User password should be used from the `user_password` variable.
 - All users should be members of a supplementary group wheel.
 - Shell should be set to /bin/bash for all users.
 - Account passwords should use the SHA512 hash format.